abhiramavarma/abhiramavarma/README.md

 ## 🚀 About Me

-👨‍💻 Passionate software engineer with interests spanning software development, testing, and problem solving.
+👨‍💻 Passionate software engineer with interests spanning **AI/ML, software development, and DSA problem solving**.

 🎓 Currently pursuing B.Tech in Computer Science and Engineering (AI & ML).

-💡 Enjoy working on projects that combine logical reasoning, coding, and automation to build efficient solutions.
+💡 Enjoy working on projects that combine algorithms, data structures, and machine learning to solve real-world problems.

 🌱 Continuously learning new tools, frameworks, and best practices to grow as a developer.